spine-examples/todo-list/README.md

 # ToDo List example application

-This repository contains an example project of a Spine-based ToDo List service.
+This repository contains an example project of a ToDo List service.

 The project contains multiple client applications:
  * [A simple web client.](client/html-js)